 Rafael Carmoega

 Rafael Carmoega Morales (1894–1968) was born in Rio Piedras.
-He received his engineering degree from Cornell University College of Architecture, Art and Planning in 1918.
-After the death of Adrian C. Finlayson, Carmoega was the first Puerto Rican to become State Architect, a position within the Department of the Interior which he held until 1936.
+In 1913 he entered the Cornell University College of Architecture, Art and Planning receiving a Bachelor of Architecture degree in 1918.
+That same year Carmoega began his career as a draftsman in the Public Buildings Division of the US Department of the Interior.
+After the death of then State Architect Adrian C. Finlayson in 1921, Carmoega was the first Puerto Rican to become State Architect, a position within the Department of the Interior which he held until 1936.